-Now that Tax Day has been moved to July 15th as a response to the coronavirus, you may be tempted to put off doing your taxes.
-But if you’re due a refund, there’s no reason to wait.
-Even the Treasury Secretary has said, “I encourage all taxpayers who may have tax refunds to file now to get your money”. ezTaxReturn.com is fully operational and ready to give you a fast, easy and safe filing experience.
+You may be tempted to put off doing your taxes since the deadline is months away, but if you’re due a refund, there’s no reason to wait. ezTaxReturn.com is fully operational and ready to give you a fast, easy and safe filing experience.
 And you can do it all from the comfort of your own home.
 Here are some good reasons to do your taxes right now.

 Get your refund sooner